-On 26th October, at Langar Airfield in Nottinghamshire, our intrepid duo will have their first taste of skydiving to raise funds for the community bursary scheme.
+On Friday 26th October at Langar Airfield in Nottinghamshire Bishop Martyn and Rachel will leap from an aeroplane in their first ever skydiving experience in order to raise funds for the community bursary scheme.